 We would like to convey our appreciation to all respondents from Kg.
 Serusup, Kg.
 Simpangan, Kg.
 Kindu, Kg.
 Penimbawan, Kg.
 Tajau, Kg.
 Termenung, Kg.
-Saradan, and Kg.
+Saradan and Kg.
 Sudot.
-No wildlife was harmed throughout this study.
 We also thank two anonymous reviewers whom comments improved the manuscript.

 AUTHORS' CONTRIBUTIONS